 Historically, the first solar Project Bond issuance was the €196MM Andromeda Finance offering for a 51MW utility-scale PV Italian solar project in December 2010.
 In 2011, the \$702MM Project Bond for NextEra Genesis Solar, a single-site Concentrating Solar Power (CSP) project with a capacity of 250MW in California, marked the opening of the US Debt Capital Markets for solar projects.
-Since then, more than \$9.0BN has been raised globally for 33 utility-scale solar projects with individual issuances ranging from €17MM to \$1,000MM.
+Since then, more than \$10.2BN has been raised globally for 41 utility-scale solar projects with individual issuances ranging from €17MM to \$1,000MM.
 Solar Project Bonds have successfully been executed in 6 different currencies.

-North America remains the most active region with 18 solar projects financed to-date out of 33 globally.
-Both the US and Canadian Capital Markets have welcomed large transactions such as the \$1,000MM Solar Star Funding transaction in 2013 and the C\$613MM Grand Renewable Solar in 2013.
+North America is a highly active region for renewables issuances with 19 solar projects financed to-date out of 41 globally.
+Both the US and Canadian Capital Markets have welcomed large transactions such as the \$1,000MM Solar Star Funding transaction in 2013 and the C\$613MM Grand Renewable Solar in 2016.

-December 2016 1 Confidential
+March 2017 1 Confidential

-With 13 offerings to-date, Europe is the second largest region by volume for solar Project Bonds and regularly sees transactions for projects of various sizes.
+With 20 offerings to-date, Europe is the largest region by number of transactions for solar Project Bonds and regularly sees transactions for projects of various sizes.